robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 }
 ~~~~

-The payload of an MMRIVER inclusion proof signature is the accumulator peak committing to the nodes inclusion,
-or the node itself where the proof path is empty.
-When the path is non-empty,
+The payload of an MMRIVER inclusion proof signature is the tree peak committing to the nodes inclusion, or the node itself where the proof path is empty.
-the parent of the last witness node in the proof is also the accumulator peak.
 The algorithm [included_root](#includedroot) obtains this value.

 The payload MUST be detached.
-Detaching the payload forces verifiers to recompute the root from the inclusion proof signature,
+Detaching the payload forces verifiers to recompute the root from the inclusion proof,
-this protects against implementation errors where the signature is verified but the merkle root does not match the inclusion proof.
+this protects against implementation errors where the signature is verified but the payload merkle root does not match the inclusion proof.

 ## Verifying the Receipt of inclusion

 1. Recompute the root from the path and the element for which inclusion is being shown using [included_root](#includedroot).
-   For a leaf node, this is obtained via `H(x)` as defined by the application.
-   For an interior node, this is read directly from the log, or a replicated portion of it,
-   using the implementation define storage method [ get](#get).
 1. Verify the signature using the obtained root as the detached payload.

 ## included_root

 The algorithm `included_root` calculates the accumulator peak for the provided proof and node value.
-Note that both interior and leaf nodes are handled identically.

 Given:

 - `i` is the index the `nodeHash` is to be shown at
 - `nodehash` the value whose inclusion is to be shown
-- `proof` is the path of ibling values committing i.
-They recreate the unique
+- `proof` is the path of sibling values committing i.
-  accumulator peak that committed i to the MMR state from which the proof was produced.

 And the methods: